 Chrys Bekaris mentored Sharing Stories Foundation, an organisation which supports the maintenance and strengthening of Aboriginal and Torres Strait Island cultures and languages.

-Glen Molloy collaborated with the Jack Thompson Foundation which addresses unemployment and housing shortage by teaching indigenous Australians to build houses out of the natural resources.
+Glen Molloy collaborated with the Jack Thompson Foundation, which addresses unemployment and housing shortage by teaching indigenous Australians to build houses out of natural resources.

 Arthur Karbala worked with the House of Welcome, the volunteering organisation that provides housing accommodation for asylum seekers.

-These dedicated volunteers gave their time and transferred their knowledge to these NFP’s as a way of giving back to the community.
+These dedicated volunteers gave their time and transferred their knowledge to these NFPs as a way of giving back to the community.
 You may consider joining us and doing something that will give you the satisfaction of knowing that many others can benefit from your efforts.

 Certainly we are looking at ramping up our efforts and the effectiveness of the CCP this year.
 Late last year, our current president and last year’s BBF Director, Julia Checchia, arranged a presentation of our vision to the Centre of Volunteer Organisation.
-In that session, entitled Project Management as a lifestyle and their benefits to NFPs, I along with fellow volunteers, Steve Christolis and Hugo Ribeiro had the opportunity to deliver the PM message to representatives from over 10 volunteer organisations.
-Many of them were excited and have expressed their interest in using our CCP services in the very near future. "
+In that session, entitled Project Management as a lifestyle and the benefits to NFPs, I along with fellow volunteers, Steve Christolis and Hugo Ribeiro had the opportunity to deliver the PM message to representatives from over 10 volunteer organisations.
+Many of them were excited and have expressed their interest in using our CCP services in the very near future.